Documentation

 Title Bar

-The title bar at the top of the window shows the OneSidekick logo on the left and a user menu on the right.
+The title bar at the top of the window shows the OneSidekick logo on the left.
+When Local AI is active, a green Local Mode badge appears next to the title.
+On the right are a theme (light/dark) toggle, an agent notification bell (see AI Agent), and a user menu.
 The user menu includes:

 AI Chat